What is a learning disability? Is it easy to identify?

 What causes learning disabilities?

-Other “causes” of learning disabilities are more related to factors in the environment.
-Problems during pregnancy or delivery, effects of tobacco, alcohol and other drug use, and toxins in the child’s environment also are contributory factors.
+Other possible “causes” of learning disabilities are more closely related to environmental factors.
+Problems during pregnancy or delivery, the effects of tobacco, alcohol, or other drug use, and exposure to toxins in a child’s environment are also contributing factors.

 Can learning disabilities be outgrown?